Dansteve/react-monnify/README.md

     export default App;
 ```

-Please checkout [Gladepay Documentation](https://developer.glade.ng/docs/#gladepay-inline-checkout) for other available options you can add to the tag
+Please checkout [Monnify Documentation](https://docs.teamapt.com/display/MON/Monnify+Web+SDK) for other available options you can add to the tag

 ## Deployment